 The wind downed trees and powerlines throughout the region.
 National Grid said it has nearly 1,300 crews in both Massachusetts and Rhode Island working to restore power.

-Immediately following the storm more than 200,000 people were without power in Rhode Island and Massachusetts.
+Immediately following the storm, more than 200,000 people were without power between the two states.
 As of 10:30 a.m.
-Friday, more than 7.400 customers in Rhode Island were still without service.
-That number was higher in Massachusetts, with more than 35,717 National Grid customers and more than 27,000 Eversource customers without power.
+Friday, more than 7,400 customers in Rhode Island were still without service.
+That number was higher in Massachusetts, with more than 35,717 National Grid customers and more than 27,000 Eversource customers without electricity.

-“We know losing power can be frustrating for our customers, and we understand and empathize with this,” Vice President of New England Electric Operations Michael McCallan said.
+“We know losing power can be frustrating for our customers, and we understand and empathize with this,” New England Electric Operations Vice President Michael McCallan said.
 “We have crews on the ground throughout Massachusetts and Rhode Island, making repairs and working to restore power in challenging conditions as quickly and as safely as possible.
 We will not stop until every customer has their electricity back.”